lightning/bolts/05-onchain.md

       convenient address.
-        - Note: if the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the commitment transaction itself.
+        - Note: if the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the HTLC-timeout transaction itself.
       - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `open_channel` `to_self_delay` field) before spending that HTLC-timeout output.